xxufnaviin/etl-spark-airflow/README.md

 4. **Orchestration**: Automates scheduling and monitoring of the ETL workflow using Airflow.
 5. **Custom Docker Image**: Allow scripts to run on Airflow base image on top of Spark + Java + Python dependencies.
 6. **Containerization**: Allow local development and testing with docker compose, easier for deployment.
+7. **Airflow Hosting**: The Airflow webserver and scheduler are deployed on a Google Compute Engine VM, allowing remote access and monitoring.

 ### Architecture